-Games are made by one artist and engineer partnering up to complete an idea from prototype all the way to shipping the final game.This means that my day-to-day work includes concept art, animation, game design, technical art, and even project management.
+Games are made by one artist and engineer partnering up to complete an idea from prototype all the way to shipping the final game.This means that my day-to-day work includes concept art, UX design, animation, game design, technical art, and even project management.
 Below are some highlights of my time making games with Lumosity.

 I was inspired by the MTV generation of music videos, montages, group dancing, and big hair.
 This was the 25th concept that I sketched out for the game.
 I took the final round of concepts below, created animated mocks to music clips, and conducted user testing with our players to pick the final one.

 The sound direction is an homage to Michael Jackson’s thriller.
 I guided the audio contractor to create the tone of the sounds in the game as well as designing the way music was implemented into the engine to playback at variable tempos as well as mix with several procedural rhythms.
 Out of all the project I’ve worked on, this is one of the more special ones to me :)

 The character designs are based on user personas created by our marketing research.
 I modeled them after common kinds of people one would see in the gym, pushing the shape language of each to feel unique.
 The game originally had up to four inputs, so each button was mapped to a limb.

 Halve Your Cake is fractions game where the player measures ingredients to bake pastries.

 I created the baking theme and got through half of production before leaving the company to travel.
 The interactive elements went through a lot of iteration for clarity.
 It was important mechanically to visually represent fractions as different shapes, linear, radial, and discrete.

 One of the more enjoyable aspects of this game was getting to design food!
 Since each level of difficulty has a 3-star system, players that perform well earn bigger, better versions of the food.

 Fuse Clues is a problem-solving game about finding implied number patterns to restore the power in a building.